emenegro/remote-imageview/README.md

-Replacement for `UIImageView` that asynchronously shows an image downloaded from an URL.
+`MNMRemoteImageView` is a simple drop-in replacement for `UIImageView` that asynchronously shows an image downloaded from an URL.
+You can use the control as a regular `UIImageView`.

 While the download is running an activity indicator is shown over the view.
 A block is invoked when the image has finishing download.